Is there a service offered for children traveling alone on Virgin Atlantic flights?

 Which restrictions apply for Unaccompanied Minors traveling on Virgin Atlantic flights?

-Virgin Atlantic will accept Unaccompanied Minors between 5 and 15 years of age at the time of travel.
-Children under five must always travel with someone aged 16 or over.
+Virgin Atlantic will accept Unaccompanied Minors between 5 and 18 years of age at the time of travel.
+Children under five must always travel with their parents/guardians or someone aged 18 or over.

 Unaccompanied Minors who meet the age condition will not be accepted if their itinerary involves a connecting flight operated by another airline.
 Unaccompanied Minors may travel on connecting flights only if the flights are operated by Virgin Atlantic.
 The transit time between flights cannot exceed four hours.